tolgee/tolgee-platform/email/HACKING.md

 This also applies to the layout; always prefer React Email's `Container`, `Row` and `Column` elements for layout.
 They'll get turned into ugly HTML tables to do the layout - just like in the good ol' HTML days...

-## Base layout
+## Layouts
-The base layout is available in `components/Layout.tsx`.
-All components should use it, as it'll include the base Tailwind configuration and all the main elements.
+The core shell of emails is provided by `components/layouts/LayoutCore.tsx`.
+It is not expected to be used as-is, but instead to serve as a shared base for more complete layouts such as `ClassicLayout.tsx`.
+All emails should use a layout, or at least must use the core layout as it contains important building blocks for emails to work properly.

-The layout takes 2 properties:
+The classic layout (`ClassicLayout.tsx`) takes 3 properties:
 - `subject` (required): displayed in the header of the email and be used to construct the actual email subject
 - `sendReason` (required): important for anti-spam laws and must reflect the reason why a given email is sent
   - Is it because they have an account?
 Is it because they enabled notifications? ...
 - `extra` (optional): displayed at the very bottom, useful to insert an unsubscribe link if necessary

 These three properties are generally expected to receive output from the `t()` function documented below.
+The core layout only requires the subject.

 ## Utility components
 This is note is left here for the lack of a better section: whenever you need a dynamic properties (e.g. href that